How to perform String Compression in Java?

 }

-We first construct a StringBuilder object in this code to store the compressed string.
-The first character of the input string is then used as the starting value for the count and prevChar variables.
-The next step is repeatedly matching each character in the input string to the character before it.
 We increase the tally if they are identical.
 If they are distinct, we update the prevChar variable, append the previous character and its count to the StringBuilder object, and then reset the count to 1.
 Lastly, we return the compressed string after adding the last character and its count to the StringBuilder object.

-The second approach is Regular Expressions in Java
+Using Regular Expressions in Java

+The alternate method is Regular Expressions in Java.
 Using regular expressions is the alternate system of textbook contraction in Java.
 String manipulation is made easy with the help of regular expressions.regular expression

-Regex in Java provides us with 3 classes and 1 interface listed below as follows
+Regex in Java provides us with 3 classes and 1 interface listed below as follows:

 Matcher Class